 So I purchased bird netting.
 My plan was to net 2/3 of my fruiting trees and bushes, while leaving 1/3 of them un-netted for the birds.
 (Sharing is caring, right?)
 However, when the first harvest season came around, I got busy and didn’t net them in time.

 I anxiously held my breath and hoped the birds would be kind.
-I remembered angry tales told by local farmers of unforgiving birds who decimated crops.
+I recalled tales from local farmers of decimated crops.

 But you know what happened in my front yard?
 Complete coexistence.
 The birds ate a tiny, almost unnoticeable portion of the harvest, while I pulled in hundreds of pounds of unblemished fruit from my tiny yard.